bwoodsend/polycotylus/README.rst

 Polycotylus doesn't just dump your code into an archive and hope for the best – it verifies it too!
-It installs your package into a clean, minimal Docker container and runs your test suite in it.
-Unless your test suite is a no-op, it should be almost impossible to forget a dependency or miss a data file without finding out immediately.
+It installs your package into a clean, minimal Docker container and runs your test suite inside of it.
+Given even a modest test suite, it should be almost impossible to forget a dependency or miss a data file without polycotylus letting you know.

 For GUI applications, using a system package manager also allows you to add desktop integration.
-This means registering your application so that launch menus (e.g. Gnome's App tiles) know your application exists, adding icons, descriptions, registering supported file types, etc.
+This means registering your application so that launch menus (e.g. Gnome's App tiles) and file browsers know that your application exists, adding icons, descriptions, registering supported file types, etc.

 Supported distributions